We examine the pros and cons of Dolby Atmos for Headphones and see if this virtual surround sound format is worth buying.

 Requires Atmos-supported hardware for the best sound

-Dolby Atmos for Headphones: Is It Worth It?
+Is Dolby Atmos for Headphones Worth It?

 Worth it?
 Yes!

 What makes it even better is that Dolby Atmos is available on many popular movie streaming services, such as Netflix, Apple TV, VUDU, Disney+, Microsoft Movies & TV, Amazon Prime Video, iQiyi, and Maxdome.
 So, you’ll have your pick from a wide selection of movies and TV shows.

 Worth it?
 Absolutely!